What counts as bad credit for mortgage purposes?

 Access specialist lenders

-- They don’t appear on comparison websites
+- You will not find them on comparison websites

 Present your case properly